Appealing an AHCCCS Denial

 When you have done an appeal and the result is still a denial of service, you will need to request a Fair Hearing.
 The Notice of Appeal Resolution you receive from AHCCCS will explain why service was denied and will also tell you how to ask for a Fair Hearing.

-If you’re interested in learning more about appealing an AHCCS denial, setting up a consultation with Chelle Law or learning more about our services for Arizona residents, contact us today.
+If you’re interested in learning more about appealing an AHCCS denial and discuss your case with an Arizona Fair Hearing Attorney, setting up a consultation with Chelle Law or learning more about our services for Arizona residents, contact us today.